 WINNER - Best documentary - Epos International art film festival - Israel 2017

-WINNER - Indie Visions Film Festival - August 2019
+WINNER - Best documentary - Indie Visions Film Festival - August 2019

 The Story of Adi Khavous, a musician and extraordinary artist who chose a vagabond lifestyle.
 Adi left home in Israel and now lives in Canada as a solitary immigrant and rock 'n' roll singer.
 The film depicts five years of Adi's journey and presents an alternative, off-beat way of life.
 In his lonesome life, Adi holds on to one dream: to break through as a musician.